tencurse/neocities-v2/src/blog.md

 templateEngineOverride: "njk,md"
 ---

-Welcome to my blog archive, where I ramble about anything that interests me and make copious use of footnotes.
+Welcome to my blog, where I talk to the void and use copious amounts of footnotes.

 {% if collections.posts %}
 <br/>